-High-resolution Fabry-Perot interferometry is being developed and employed for mechanical displacement metrology, linking optical measurements to the atomic time standard using laser frequency combs.
+High-resolution Fabry-Perot interferometry is being developed and employed for demanding applications in mechanical displacement metrology.

 Start Date:October 19, 2010